Congratulations CALS Winter 2025 Graduates!

-College of Agricultural and Life Sciences Spring 2025 Graduation Celebration
+College of Agricultural and Life Sciences Winter 2025 Graduation Celebration

 CALS Graduation Celebration

-Join families, staff, and friends from the UW–Madison College of Agricultural & Life Sciences to celebrate our spring and summer 2025 graduates with an informal celebration at Allen Centennial Garden!
-Enjoy a light breakfast, take photos with Bucky, and meet CALS Dean Glenda Gillaspy.
+Join families, staff, and friends from the UW–Madison College of Agricultural & Life Sciences to celebrate our winter 2025 graduates on December 14th at the Gordon Dining & Event Center!

-CALS is committed to creating an inclusive and accessible event.
+Accommodations: CALS is committed to creating an inclusive and accessible event.
 If you need a reasonable accommodation, please contact academicaffairs@cals.wisc.edu.
-Requests should be made by Friday, April 25, 2025, though reasonable effort will be made to support late accommodation requests.
-Please note there is no formal presentation or speaker for the event and the paths to refreshments and restrooms for the CALS event are accessible.
+Requests should be made by November 28, 2025, though reasonable effort will be made to support late accommodation requests.
 Please review this webpage for accessibility information for the campus-wide commencement events.

-Doctoral, MFA, and Medical Professional Degree Candidate Ceremony
+Doctoral, Law, Medical Professional, Master’s, and Bachelor’s Degree Candidate Ceremony

 The Kohl Center, 601 W. Dayton Street

-Doors open at 3:30 p.m.
-Graduates are asked to arrive no later than 4:50 p.m. to check-in and pick up their name reader card.
+Doors open at 8:00 a.m.
+Graduates are asked to be in their seats no later than 9:40 a.m. to check-in and pick up their name reader card.

 CALS Major-Specific Commencement Activities